 -

-The most straightforward format, selecting the outcome from home win, draw, or away win.
-Available on virtually every team sport, and the primary market where odds competitiveness is easiest to compare between operators.
+The most straightforward bet, selecting the outcome from home win, draw, or away win.
+Available on virtually every team sport, and the primary market for comparing competitiveness of odds.

 - Handicap Betting